lumeland/lume.land/tutorial/step-1.md

   as `index.html` in the folder `_site`.
 - The argument `--serve` starts a local web server, so you can see the generated site in your browser.
-Open the url `http://localhost:3000/` in your browser to see your first page.
+Open the url `http://localhost:3000/` in your browser to see the page.

 The web server includes also a live-reload.
-This means after any change in the markdown file (for example, edit the title), the browser will reload the page to see the new updates.
+If you edit the `index.md` file, the browser is reloaded automatically to see the new changes. {.tip}

 **Congratulations, you have created your first page with Lume! 🎉**